 How do I know if I have myofascial pain?

-The best way to know is to consult with a trained practitioner, as myofascial pain can present in a variety of ways and does not show up on most imaging.
+The best way to know if your pain is myofascial pain is to consult with a trained practitioner.
+Myofascial pain can present in a variety of ways and does not show up on most imaging.
 It can also be difficult to distinguish types of pain; while joint and muscle pain tends to feel worse with movement, gentle stretching can improve the discomfort of myofascial pain.

 Some types of myofascial pain are obvious, like painful adhesions surrounding scar tissue after a surgery or injury.
 Others are less obvious, but can still be treated safely and effectively using Myofascial Release.
 These conditions include TMJ (jaw pain), chronic headache, neck and back pain, sports injury, sexual dysfunction, endometriosis, and many more.

 If you don’t have a specific concern but want to avoid myofascial tightness, increased movement and regular stretching is a good way to keep the entire body flexible.
 If you work a job that keeps you behind a desk, be sure to get up and move around throughout the day.
 This is good for the body in a number of ways, and is often overlooked.

 If you are having pain currently, myofascial pain can often be improved with a combination of heat therapy, foam rolling, and stretching.
 Stubborn or re-occurring pain is best treated with the help of a physical therapist who specializes in Myofascial Release.

 John H. Barnes Myofascial Release on Long Island

 Dr. Lauradonna D’Antoni of Body Restoration Physical Therapy, located in Roslyn Heights, specializes in the John F. Barnes Myofascial Release Approach.
 This approach specifically addresses removing the tremendous pressure that myofascial adhesions place upon the body for a holistic approach to wellness that medicine, surgery, and traditional physical therapy is unable to provide.